Dev-Salem/the-geolounge/README.md

 # Demo

 [Try it here](https://dev-salem.github.io/)
-##### this demo version does not work on Firefox, [see](https://stackoverflow.com/questions/24371734/firefox-cross-origin-request-blocked-despite-headers)
+##### This demo version does not work on Firefox, [see](https://stackoverflow.com/questions/24371734/firefox-cross-origin-request-blocked-despite-headers)

+# Setup

+🚧🚧🚧

+# Roadmap
+⏳ Add widget tests

+⏳ Add more filters to the posts (filter by room or engagement).